-Under Standard Condition B1 of the Company's Regulatory Licence we are required to report to you if, in our opinion a corporate governance statement has not been prepared by the company.
+Under the Companies Act 2006 we are required to report to you if, in our opinion, a corporate governance statement has not been prepared by the company.
 We have no exceptions to report arising from this responsibility.

-Responsibilities for the Regulatory Accounts and the audit
+Responsibilities for the financial statements and the audit

-Our responsibilities and those of the directors and the Regulator
+Our responsibilities and those of the directors

-As explained more fully in the Statement of Directors' Responsibilities set out on page 39, the directors are responsible for the preparation of the Regulatory Accounts and for their fair presentation in accordance with the basis of preparation and accounting policies.
-Our responsibility is to audit and express an opinion on the Regulatory Accounts in accordance with International Standards on Auditing (UK & Ireland) ("ISAs (UK & Ireland)"), except as stated in the 'What an audit of Regulatory Accounts involves' section below, and having regard to the guidance contained in AAF 02/16: Reporting to Regulators on Regulatory Accounts' issued by the Institute of Chartered Accountants in England and Wales.
+As explained more fully in the Statement of the Directors' Responsibilities, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.

+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland) ("ISAs (UK & Ireland)").
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.